pianocomposer321/officer.nvim/README.md

 although there are equivalents of both the `:Make` and `:Start` commands (`:Make` and `:Run`), there is no equivalent of the `:Dispatch` command, and at this point I do not plan to add it.

 Officer uses [overseer.nvim](https://github.com/stevearc/overseer.nvim) to run tasks under the hood.
 This means that it benefits from overseer's task management utilities (such as the task list) and modularity.
 You can customize the behavior of tasks started from officer by changing the components that are added to the overseer tasks.
 For more on this see the [configuration](#config) section, and also read overseer.nvim's documentation.

+The idea is that you can do things "the vim way" (using `:h :compiler` and `:h makeprg` to compile your program) without having to sacrifice the modern convienineces of neovim's lua ecosystem.

 ## Setup